 Lose the litter!

 Have you ever noticed one small piece of litter on the ground?
 While it may not seem like much, that tiny bit of trash can lead to a big problem.
 According to Keep America Beautiful (KAB), people are much more likely to litter if they see other trash on the ground.
-So once an area has a little bit of litter, more and more litter will appear there until there is a nasty pile.
+So once an area has a little bit of litter, more litter will appear until there is a nasty pile.

 Litter doesn’t just look messy; it can actually harm animals, people, and our planet.
 Too much litter leads to flooding and water pollution and costs a lot of money to clean up.
 So that one candy wrapper on the playground can become one big problem!